yields/data/Readme.md

 ### api.get([key])

-Get all data or a single value by `key`, if the `key` does not exists it will be lookedup in the element `data-*` attributes cached and then returned.
+Get all data or a single value by `key`, if the `key` does not exists it will be looked-up in the element `data-*` attributes, when found it will be cached and then returned.

 ```javascript
 data(el).get('foo');